 - Universidad de la Republica Student Branch (in formation) Fernando Silveira

 - Computer Society Chapter (in formation) Victor Ganon

 - Joint Power and I&M Chapter (in formation) Daniel Slomovitz

 - Communications Society Chapter (in formation) Omar De Leon

 All four Officers held their hats in 1990, and some new Volunteers were added: Antonio Azziz, Pablo Braga, Edgardo Cavada, Jorge Fernandez and Pedro Queijo.

-Petitions for the formation of 3 chapters were made and approved in the first months of the Section:
+Petitions for the formation of three chapters were made and approved in the first months of the Section:

-- Computer Society Chapter; first chair was Victor Ganon
+- Computer Society Chapter; its first chair was Victor Ganon

 - Joint Power / Instrumentation and Measurement Chapter; its first Chair was Daniel Slomovitz

 - Communications Chapter , its first Chair was Omar De Leon.